mitin001/transcriber/blog/podcasts/kara-swisher/burn-book.md

 > Doctors discovered that I had a hole in my heart, which apparently is common—20 percent of people are born with a small or large hole in their heart (which is something more than one of my exes had told me).

 Kara is not just a woman that both figuratively (if you believe her exes) and literally (if you believe her doctors) has a hole in her heart.
+She is also an outlet for dusgruntled employees at tech companies to leak their secrets.

+> Sue Decker, who was president at Yahoo, once asked me the simple question: “Why do people leak?
+Are they just disgruntled?”
+Since I liked Decker, I decided to level with her.
+“It’s easy to say they’re disgruntled or sneaky,” I replied.
+“But they leak because they feel like you’re not listening to them and that you do listen to me.
+And, therefore, employees believe the best way to effect change that needs to happen is to leak.
+To me.”
+“I should listen better,” she joked, “and put you out of business.”

-She is also a reporter and an investigative journalist.
+Kara is also a reporter and an investigative journalist.
 An excellent one.
 When she heard rumors of the AOL merger with Time Warner, she used instant messaging to bluff AOL executives into confirming them.

 > I fired up my AOL software and started directly writing them via AIM, its instant messenger service.
 Since the top leaders followed me and I followed them back, I could see that they were all online, even though it was already late in San Francisco and the middle of the night back East.
 “We know,” I typed into the boxes to them, figuring it would be more effective to bluff them into a confession rather than pussyfoot around.
 Immediately, there was the loud series of digital door slams, which was AOL’s noise when someone closed out their IMs.
 Luckily, one exec wrote back: “How did you find out?”